cbaoth/Fallout-TTW/Auto Item Collector/README.md

 * <strike>Consider "reverse-looting" corpses by targeting a dropped weapon</strike> done, todo:
   * Consider ash-piles if easily possible (rarely use energy weapons, so I didn't look into this yet)
 * Consider "monitoring" the dead-state of a currently targeted actor so that AIC will collect on-death vs. having to un- and re-target the actor to re-start the logic
+* Re-evaluate quick-filter hotkeys, make them configurable
+  * E.g. think of `alt-q` on top of `q` item drop hotkey (*stevie* default), add to exclusive list and drop afterwards with a single key-combo for easy inventory de-cluttering

 ### Low priority thoughts and ideas